eggsontoast1672/dotfiles/README.md

 3. If you've gotten this far without error, you've successfully installed zsh and made it your default shell.

 ### Dependencies:
+- zsh
 - neofetch

+## init.vim

+### Overview
+Bear in mind that I am using neovim here and not regular vim.
+Make sure you put this file in the `~/.config/nvim/` directory.
+Also, another notable thing to mention is that I am using neovim version 0.5.0 here, so if you just did `sudo apt install neovim` on ubuntu, that's not going to cut it.
+Make sure you're using a version later than or equal to version 0.5.0 by running `nvim --version`.

+In order for this init.vim to work, make sure you install vim-plug.
+Refer to the [github repo](https://github.com/junegunn/vim-plug) for detailed install instructions.
+If building from source is scary to you, I understand, but if you're planning on sticking with GNU/linux, you may as well learn now.

+### Dependencies
+- neovim 0.5.0
+- vim-plug